-- According to the National Wild and Forest Fire Act (Section 12) every land owner on whose land a Wild fire may start or burn or from whose land it may spread must prepare and maintain a firebreak on his or her side of the boundary between his or her land and any adjoining land. - According to Section 15 of the Act, Exemption from duty to prepare and maintain firebreaks may be granted by the Minister for good reason.
-Such an exemption may be subject to conditions.
-The Minister must consult the FPA before granting exemption.
+- a.
+According to the National Wild and Forest Fire Act (Section 12) every land owner on whose land a wildfire may start or burn or from whose land it may spread must prepare and maintain a firebreak on his or her side of the boundary between his or her land and any adjoining land. - b.
+Section 12.7 states that owners of adjoining land may agree to position a common fire break away from the boundary.

-7.2 Definition of a firebreak
+7.2 Definition of a Firebreak